ThomasK33/bachelor-thesis-docs/docs/Network Topology Aware Scheduler/Network Bandwidth Annotator.md

 - Add network related resources to nodes as outlined in [[Scheduling Using Extended Resources#Adding Network Related Resources To Nodes]]

-- Deploy a test pod using the following:
+- Deploy a test pod using the following manifest and then check if annotations are set accordingly:

   ```yaml
   apiVersion: v1